Struct wayland_client::Display [−][src]

 Warning: This method is mostly intended to be used by code generated

-, and you should probably never need to use it directly,
+by wayland-scanner, and you should probably never need to use it directly,

 but rather use the appropriate methods on the Rust object.